 IF PICKING THE RIGHT LOCATIONS IS SO SIMPLE, WHY HAVE SO MANY RESTAURANTS FAILED?

-Admittedly, in the last several years even restaurants and quick service food unit in good locations have fallen victim to the worst recession in my lifetime.
+Admittedly, in the last several years even restaurants and quick service food unit in good locations have fallen victim to the pandemic.
 However, even with economic these problems, picking the right locations given all of the problems can help to keep the grim reaper away.
 Up until 2009, I thought that the 1974-1975 Recession was the worst I had experienced.
 This one is at least twice as bad.

 In my book, The Restaurant Location Guidebook and in my previous book, Restaurant and Fast Food Site Selection, I address Site Selection and Procedures that will maximize sales and minimize the recession hazard, providing some insulation from the recession blues.